sbgn/sbgn/docs/learn_about_sbgn.md

 permalink: /docs/learn_about_sbgn
 ---

+## Learn About SBGN

+### Educational Resources

-This page contains links to courses partially or exclusively devoted to teaching SBGN to students.
+Below are links to courses partially or exclusively devoted to teaching SBGN to students.
 It is aimed to help an educator to build a course and select tools to be used during the course.

 # SBGN courses/lectures for graduate and undergrad students and tools used